 The following query sets a limit of 100 groups for the first field in the Groupby function, and 20 for the second field.

 groupby(source_asset_address, service) calculate(count) sort(desc) limit(100, 20)

-By default, LEQL limits each group to 40 results if you do not use a limit keyword in your query, or do not specify a limit for each group in a multi-groupby query.
+By default, LEQL limits each group to 40 results if you do not use a limit keyword in your query.

 In the advanced mode, you can sort returned results in ascending or descending order using a query similar to the following:

 where(result = SUCCESS) groupby(destination_user) calculate(count) sort(desc)